CodeandAnalytics/Employee_performance_tracker_Excel/README.md

 # Employee_performance_tracker_Excel

-I analyzed an employee performance dataset using Excel tools like PivotTables, XLOOKUP, VLOOKUO and conditional formatting to turn raw data into meaningful insights.
+I analyzed an employee performance dataset using Excel tools like PivotTables, XLOOKUP, VLOOKUP and conditional formatting to turn raw data into meaningful insights.

 ## Highlights from the analysis: